JoeBarnett1224/NumericalMethodsCalculator/README.md

 - Function (string): Function with independent variable x.
 See [Supported Constants and Functions](#Supported-Constants-and-Functions).

-- a (float): Left endpoint of the interval of integration.
+- a (float): Lower limit of integration.

-- b (float): Right endpoint of the interval of integration.
+- b (float): Upper limit of integration.

 - Tolerance (float): Acceptable error for approximation.